henricasanova/henricasanova.github.io/_pages/research.md

 ---
 ### Current Research Projects

 Most of my current research focuses on the simulation of parallel and distributed computing systems, with a large emphasis placed on HPC systems.
-Two key projects are:
+Current projects include:

   - [The SimGrid project](http://simgrid.org), which I initiated more than 20 years ago but has taken a life of its own thanks to a bunch of